 Expect the unexpected in the cities and town of the Silver State.
 From bright lights in Las Vegas to the racing thrills in Pahrump, Nevada always promises something novel around every corner.
 Ride the rapids in Reno or stroll the riverbanks in Laughlin — there’s no end to the fun here.

 Like moths to a flame, tourists from around the world come to Las Vegas to indulge in gambling, mile-long buffets and live entertainment.
-Sin City also makes a great base for exploring the surrounding area’s natural attractions, from engineering marvels to surreal rock formations sculpted by Mother Nature.
+The town also makes a great base for exploring the surrounding area’s natural attractions, from engineering marvels to surreal rock formations sculpted by Mother Nature.
 Las Vegas has a habit of shattering stereotypes, serving up compelling museums along with family-friendly theme parks.

 Many visitors head straight to the casinos when visiting Vegas, and you can’t blame them.
 Even if you have a passing interest in gambling, you’ll likely find the fountain show at Bellagio or the gondola rides at the Venetian worth visiting.
 Other popular attractions include the old Welcome to Las Vegas sign and the more extensive collection of fluorescent ephemera at the city’s Neon Museum (with its “boneyard” full of discarded neon signs from The Strip).
 While you’re at it, pay a visit to the Mob Museum, dedicated to the city’s Mafioso past; see a replica of the electric chair used to execute mobster Louis “Lepke,” Buchalter at Sing Sing.